BitShares is a decentralized exchange platform for trading cryptocurrencies without leaving the blockchain.

 BitAssets are BitShares’ answer to this.
 A BitAsset is a coin pegged to a real-life asset.
 Its value mirrors that real-life asset’s value.
 For example, the BitAsset BitUSD follows the value of USD.
 This way, you can convert your BTS into BitUSD, the same way you would convert BTS to USD, without leaving the blockchain itself.
 This keeps your anonymity, is instantaneous and costs less in transaction fees.

 Today’s BitShares price

 Where can I use BTS?

 As of September 2017, BitShares are still not widely adopted, especially by merchants.
-So your only options for using BTS are to send coins to other users of BTS (as payment for products and services, or as a tipping platform) or make an investment in the platform.
+So your only options for using BTS are to send coins to other users of BTS (as payment for products and services, or as a tipping platform) or to support the platform.

-At the time of writing, the value of BitShares still mirrors that of bitcoin, as do most other altcoins.
+At the time of writing (September 2017), the value of BitShares still mirrors that of bitcoin, as do most other altcoins.
 News and events that are positive for bitcoin will likely be positive for BitShares as well.

 From just $0.06/BTS in 1 April 2017…

 BTS rose to $0.37/BTS in just over two months (13 June, 2017).

 Its value fell shortly after, settling to just under $0.15/BTS in September 2017.
 BTS was mirroring bitcoin’s decrease in value and the future value of BTS remains to be seen.